Production cross sections of $^{3,4}_\Lambda$H bound states in $^{3,4}$He($K^-$, $\pi^0$) reactions at 1 GeV/$c$: Introduction

 \section{Introduction}

-Recently, experimental measurements of a ${^{3}_\Lambda{\rm H}}$ lifetime are planned by ($K^-$,~$\pi^0$) and ($\pi^-$,~$K^0$) reactions on a $^{3}$He target at J-PARC~\cite{J-PARC-P73,J-PARC-P74} in order to solve the puzzle that the unexpected short lifetime of ${^{3}_\Lambda{\rm H}}$ was measured in hypernuclear production by high-energy heavy-ion collisions \cite{HypHI13,Gal19}.
-It seems that it is rather difficult to form a $\Lambda$ bound state by the nuclear ($K^-$,~$\pi^0$) and ($\pi^-$,~$K^0$) reactions because the $\Lambda$ hyperon is very weakly bound in $^3_\Lambda$H with $J^P=$ ${1/2}^+$ ground-state (g.s.) separation energy $B_\Lambda({^3_\Lambda{\rm H}})=$ $0.13 \pm 0.05$ MeV \cite{Juric73} with respect to the $^2$H-$\Lambda$ threshold, whereas a recent measurement by the STAR Collaboration reports a value of $0.41 \pm 0.12$ MeV \cite{Adam20}.
-On the other hand, the production of a $J^P=$ ${0}^+$ ground state of $^4_\Lambda$He in the $^4$He($K^-$,~$\pi^-$) reaction is accomplished theoretically \cite{Harada98,Harada15} and experimentally \cite{Nagae98,Yamamoto15}, where the $\Lambda$ is bound with $B_\Lambda({^4_\Lambda{\rm He}})=$ $2.39 \pm 0.05$ MeV with respect to the $^3$He-$\Lambda$ threshold.
-In a previous paper \cite{Harada19}, we reexamined the production cross section of $^4_\Lambda$He($0^+_{\rm g.s.}$) in the $^4$He($\pi$,~$K$) reaction at $p_{\pi^-}=$ 1.05 GeV/$c$, and discussed a benefit of the use of a $s$-shell target nucleus for $\Lambda$ production of the $A=$ 4 hypernucleus.
-To study feasibility of the lifetime measurements of $^{3}_\Lambda$H in the production followed by mesonic decay processes~\cite{J-PARC-P73}, thus, it is worth examining theoretically the $\Lambda$ production of the $A=$ 3 hypernucleus via the ($\bar{K}$,~$\pi$) or ($\pi$,~$K$) reaction.
+Recently, experimental measurements of a ${^{3}_\Lambda{\rm H}}$ lifetime are planned by ($K^-$,~$\pi^0$) and ($\pi^-$,~$K^0$) reactions on a $^{3}$He target at J-PARC~\cite{J-PARC-P73,J-PARC-P74} to solve the puzzle that the unexpected short lifetime of ${^{3}_\Lambda{\rm H}}$ was measured in hypernuclear production by high-energy heavy-ion collisions \cite{HypHI13,Gal19}.
+It seems that it is rather difficult to form a $\Lambda$ bound state by the nuclear ($K^-$,~$\pi^0$) and ($\pi^-$,~$K^0$) reactions because the $\Lambda$ hyperon is very weakly bound in $^3_\Lambda$H with a $J^P=$ ${1/2}^+$ ground-state (g.s.) separation energy $B_\Lambda=$ $0.13 \pm 0.05$ MeV \cite{Juric73} with respect to the $d$-$\Lambda$ threshold, whereas a recent measurement by the STAR Collaboration reports a value of $0.41 \pm 0.12$ MeV \cite{Adam20}.

+On the other hand, the production of a $J^P=$ ${0}^+$ ground state of $^4_\Lambda$He in the $^4$He($K^-$,~$\pi^-$) reaction is accomplished theoretically \cite{Harada98,Harada15} and experimentally \cite{Nagae98,Yamamoto15}, where the $\Lambda$ is bound with $B_\Lambda=$ $2.39 \pm 0.05$ MeV with respect to the $^3$He-$\Lambda$ threshold.
+In a previous paper \cite{Harada19}, we reexamined the production cross section of the $0^+_{\rm g.s.}$ state of $^4_\Lambda$He in the $^4$He($\pi$,~$K$) reaction at $p_{\pi^-}=$ 1.05 GeV/$c$, and discussed a benefit of the use of a $s$-shell target nucleus for $\Lambda$ production of the $A=$ 4 hypernucleus.
+To study the feasibility of the lifetime measurements of $^{3}_\Lambda$H in the production followed by mesonic decay processes~\cite{J-PARC-P73}, thus, it is worth examining theoretically the $\Lambda$ production of the $A=$ 3 hypernucleus via the ($\bar{K}$,~$\pi$) or ($\pi$,~$K$) reaction.